stevenrobertson/sd-docs/report/misc.md

 lock: a point can move in a ring around a column, but can't jump to another row or over other points in a column.

+[FIG: could get some nice diagrams of the shuffle process]

 ### Shift amounts and sequence lengths

 Under this simplified model for swap, there is one free parameter for each lane